Creating To Do Lists In WordPress

 To-Do List Settings

-Choose ‘Enabled’ to organize your to-do lists into categories, otherwise leave this option set to ‘Disabled’.
+Select ‘Enabled’ to organize your lists into categories, otherwise leave this option set to ‘Disabled’.

-Note: If you enable this option, a ‘Categories’ item gets added to the To-Do List plugin menu …
+Note: When you enable this option, a ‘Categories’ item is added to the To-Do List menu …

-This allows you to add categories to your to-do lists (see ‘Plugin Usage’ section further below for more details) …
+This lets you add categories that you can then use to organize your lists (see ‘Plugin Usage’ section further below for more details) …

-You can set up ‘public’ and ‘private’ categories for your to-do lists.
+You can create ‘public’ and ‘private’ categories for your lists.

 List View

-- Individual – Use this option if you want each user to create and manage their own private to-do list.
+- Individual – Selecting this option allows users to create and manage their own private to-do list.

 Sort Order

-‘Sort Order’ lets you specify how your to-do list items will be sorted.
+‘Sort Order’ lets you specify how to sort list items.

 Show Added By

-Enabling this option lets you display which of your members has added an item to your to-do list.
+Enabling this option lets you display which of your members has added an item to the to-do list.

-Note: This setting only applies when ‘List View’ is set to ‘Group’.
+Note: This setting only works if ‘List View’ is set to ‘Group’.

 Show Date Completed

-If this option is enabled, completion dates will display for your to-do tasks.
+If this option is enabled (‘Yes’), completion dates will display for your to-do items.

 Show Deadline